What to Expect if You Receive an IRS Final Notice of Intent to Levy

 - Bank accounts — The IRS can levy all of the money in your bank account up to the balance of your tax debt, penalties, and interest.
 Once the bank receives the levy notice, it holds the funds for 21 days.
 If the funds in your account don’t belong to you, you need to dispute the levy before the 21 days are up.
 Otherwise, the bank will send the funds to the IRS.

 - Retirement accounts — If you have unpaid taxes, the IRS can levy IRAs, 401(k)s, and other retirement accounts.
-You may be subject to early withdrawal penalties and income tax if these accounts are liquidated to cover tax debts.
+You will not be subject to early withdrawal penalties, but you may face income tax if these accounts are liquidated to cover tax debts.

 - Social Security payments — Through the Federal Payment Levy Program, the IRS can seize up to 15% of Old Age and Survivor’s Social Security benefits.
-The IRS can also manually levy Social Security payments.
+The IRS can also manually levy Social Security payments at a higher rate.
+Note that the IRS cannot take survivors’ benefits paid to children.

 - Federal vendor payments — If you’re a government vendor for property, goods, or services, the IRS can levy 100% of your payments.